 Family members will not be allowed inside the facility in order to maintain health and safety among students and staff.
 Because of this, we highly recommend you keep up-to-date with program communications and updates sent to your email at the start of each week.
-You will be sent updates on your child, their work, information on what they’ll be learning, related projects in the week ahead and a Zoom link, if attending the program virtually.
+You will be sent updates on your child, their work, information on what they’ll be learning, and related projects in the week ahead.
 Please use the email you’d like to receive these weekly communications during registration.

 No, food and snacks will not be provided.
 Students are not permitted to bring food or drinks (other than a closed top water bottle, preferably with first and last name written on it) to their session.